stfnylim/SwaggyShark/README.md

 -> Coin spawning and bank account has been added

--> Background music
+-> Background music & coin sound effects & losing sound effects

 TODO:

 -> Creating a global variable for the collected coins, for later spending

--> Sound effects
+-> Disco Time sometimes deletes random enemy spawner or doesn't spawn coins

--> Disco balls sometimes spawn in enemy
+-> Music for Disco Time